Mele-Lab/2024_GTEx_Smoking/README.md

-Companion Github Repo for the paper "The transcriptomic effects of cigarrete smoking across human tissues"
+Companion Github Repo for the paper "The molecular impact of cigarette smoking resembles aging across tissues"

 # GTEX-Smoking